The Home tab provides a predefined dashboard of relevant information about entities in the War Room.

 Select which dimensions to display on the composite chart.
 You can choose All dimensions, a single dimension, or any number of dimensions available on that context.

-Click on X Charts to display a dropdown of charts and nodes contributing to that composite chart.
-Each line in the dropdown displays a chart name and the associated node's hostname.
+Click on X Instances to display a dropdown of instances and nodes contributing to that composite chart.
+Each line in the dropdown displays an instance name and the associated node's hostname.

 Click on X Nodes to display a dropdown of nodes contributing to that composite chart.
 Each line displays a hostname to help you identify which nodes contribute to a chart.